Last Updated on March 21, 2021 by Shaun Snapp

 The term memory is here again used in Turing’s broader senses: as a means to reliably carry information necessary for computation forward in time. – Manual Brenner

 A neural network is a sequential series of tests that take in ordinarily large amounts of input and eventually result in typically one selected output.
-They are “identification engines” which is what makes them so good at things like language translation, text to speech, speech to text, etc. Learning is less of a useful term than identification.
-There is a “learning phase” when data is being tested, but in many cases, this process is much longer than it has to be.
+They are “identification engines,” which makes them so good at language translation, text to speech, speech to text, etc. Learning is less of a useful term than identification.
+There is a “learning phase” when data is being tested, but this process is much longer than it has to be in many cases.
 When the neural network is being used, it is not learning.
 It is applying a pattern to result in identification.

 *Graphic was taken from the video from 3Blue1Brown Series.

 And it was reinforced with this quotation.

 Arguably, the best-known disadvantage of neural networks is their “black box” nature.
 Simply put, you don’t know how or why your NN came up with a certain output.
 For example, when you put an image of a cat into a neural network and it predicts it to be a car, it is very hard to understand what caused it to arrive at this prediction.
 When you have features that are human interpretable, it is much easier to understand the cause of the mistake.
 By comparison, algorithms like decision trees are very interpretable.
 This is important because in some domains, interpretability is critical.

 This is why a lot of banks don’t use neural networks to predict whether a person is creditworthy — they need to explain to their customers why they didn’t get the loan, otherwise the person may feel unfairly treated.
 The same holds true for sites like Quora.
 If a machine learning algorithm decided to delete a user’s account, the user would be owed an explanation as to why.
 I doubt they’ll be satisfied with “that’s what the computer said.”